George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 # School operations
 This refers to systems and principles by which the school - GMS- loacted in a typical african society follows.
 These systems guided our solution
-1. Compulsory extra-curricular activities
+1. Compulsory extra-curricular activities.
+This includes sports and club actvities.
 2. 10 subjects are being offered by students in both specializations – Art and Science, with 5 subjects common between them.
 3. Each senior secondary school class has 6 subdivisions (A-F) and is further divided into Art and Science classes
+4. Each student is allowed to select between Art and Science
-4. An academic session in senior secondary school - GMS- is made up of three terms, each term comprising 3 months of dedicated studies
+5. An academic session in senior secondary school - GMS- is made up of three terms, each term comprising 3 months of dedicated studies

 ## About the data

 Based on the data generated:
 1. students table: shows the bio-data for all different students in senior secondary schools
-2. student_performance table: contains aggregate records of students in the last academic session (2023/2024) in their respective subjects.
+2. student_performance table: the historical record of students' exam scores.
+It contains aggregate records of students in the last academic session (2023/2024) in their respective subjects.
 P.S.
 The next academic session is 2024/2025.